About payouts

 Choose how you will process, transfer, and store card details:

-• Using Bank 131 widget.
+- Using Bank 131 widget.
 It is sufficient to meet PCI DSS requirements to operate this widget.
-You place the widget on your website, the user enters their card number, and the widget returns a hash that should be used for payouts.
+You simply embed the widget on your website, the user enters their card number, and Bank 131 saves it in its system and returns a hash to you for payouts.

 Card identifier

-By default, the card_id parameter is unique for each project but you can choose this value to be the same across all your projects.
+The identifier is generated based on the card number and its expiration date if it is available.
+It is passed in the card_id parameter of the card object.
+By default, card_id is unique for each project but you can choose this value to be the same across all your projects.

-A card identifier cannot be used to make payments or to retrieve all cards linked to a recipient.
+A card identifier is not a replacement for a token and cannot be used to make payouts or to retrieve all cards linked to a recipient.

 Refunds